 2. Observe, understand and acquire your partner’s behaviour

 A lot of learning comes from observation.
-To gain an understanding of how to interact with your counterpart, observing, understanding and acquiring the manner in which they behave is necessary.
+To gain an understanding of how to interact with your counterpart, observing, understanding, and acquiring the manner in which they behave is necessary.
 While observing and adapting the outer, visible cultural elements like symbols or practices, you can often draw conclusions on the inner core (the values that underlie these elements).
-By doing so, a better understanding of your counterpart’s behaviour and a more effective cross-cultural interaction can be attained.
+By doing so, a better understanding of your counterpart’s behavior and a more effective cross-cultural interaction can be attained.

 3. Open communication: Explain and Ask

-To summarize, in order to create strong, successful cross-cultural partnerships, you need to take time for a proper preparation.
+To summarize, in order to create strong, successful cross-cultural partnerships, you need to take time for proper preparation.
 Consider effective ways to conduct intercultural business communication.
 Some cultures of the world may be similar to your own, but others may vary greatly.
-Therefore, proper preparation and the ability to be sensitive and open to others’ ideas and opinions as well as the willingness to adapt your own behaviour is essential.
+Therefore, proper preparation and the ability to be sensitive and open to others’ ideas and opinions as well as the willingness to adapt to your own behavior is essential.